 His experience includes plant, vertebrate, and invertebrate communities that western landscapes support.
 He has performed wetland delineations and designed, managed construction of, and monitored numerous wetland creation/restoration projects as well as conducted studies related to restoration and grazing in upland areas.
 Craig has also conducted surveys for state and federal sensitive plant and animal species for numerous environmental impact statements and environmental assessments.

-Leslie Brodhead, Outreach Specialist
+Leslie Brodhead, Wildfire Specialist

-Leslie has extensive experience in environmental education and outreach.
+Leslie has extensive experience in wildfire education and outreach.
 She spent 17 years working as a Park Ranger in the National Park Service (most recently with Rocky Mountain National Park) focused on environmental education.
 She also served as a Type 2 wildland firefighter during her time with the NPS.

 Sheila Webber, Ornithologist